hbaakeel/orion-osh-dynamic-maps-poc/README.md

 - **Additional data sources** — overlay interface utilization, response time, or alert counts from other SWIS entities

 The code for this project is available for reference in https://github.com/hbaakeel/orion-osh-dynamic-maps-poc .
 If you have questions or want to share your own customizations, drop a comment below.

+Disclaimer

+This project is a proof-of-concept and is not intended as a production-ready application.
+The device icons use simplified SVG representations created during development, and some devices will fall back to a generic default icon.
+The icon mappings, node type classification logic, and vendor detection rules will need to be adapted and expanded to reflect the devices, vendors, and naming conventions in your own environment.
+Treat this as a starting point to build on, not a finished product.